-The program utilizes Russian language newspapers, radio programming, and TV shows to educate Russian-speaking the community about suicide prevention and emotional wellness.
+The program utilizes Russian language newspapers, radio programming, and TV shows to

+Russian-speaking educate the suicide community about prevention and emotional wellness.
 Program staff works closely with faith community networks and charter schools serving the Slavic community to provide SafeTalk training and other workshops in their communities (educators and students) about emotional wellness and suicide prevention.
 Program specialists work with young people at youth camps to educate them about mental health and suicide and help them overcome risk factors such as addictions.
-The program on building mutuallyfocuses beneficial relationships between schools. churches. faith-based organizations, community centers, businesses, and Sacramento County.
+The program focuses on building mutuallybeneficial relationships between schools. churches, faith-based organizations, community centers, businesses, and Sacramento County.